MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-custom-policies.md

 1. Delete the outdated custom policy initiative from the intermediate root management group, for example `Contoso`.
 Before deleting, record all custom policy definition names and IDs, assuming all custom policy definitions are up-to-date.
 1. Import the updated custom policy initiative definition with the appropriate policy references.

-   You can get updated initiatives at [policySetDefinitions](https://github.com/Azure/Enterprise-Scale/tree/main/src/resources/Microsoft.Authorization/policySetDefinitions), with a generic `contoso` scope for custom policies.
+   You can get updated initiatives at [`policySetDefinitions`](https://github.com/Azure/Enterprise-Scale/tree/main/src/resources/Microsoft.Authorization/policySetDefinitions), with a generic `contoso` scope for custom policies.
 Remember to change the `contoso` scope to your management group hierarchy pseudo root name for each policy definition ID.
 1. Reassign the updated custom policy initiative.
-1. After you reassign the updated custom policy initiative, review the policy Compliance section to validate that resources are in a healthy state.
+1. After you reassign the updated custom policy initiative, review the policy compliance section to validate that resources are in a healthy state.

-For detailed guidance, see the [Azure landing zones User Guide](https://aka.ms/alz/custompolicyupdate).
+For detailed guidance, see the [Azure landing zones user guide](https://aka.ms/alz/custompolicyupdate).

 ## Update steps for Terraform module deployments